The Treatwell Pricing Problem

 But if you already have a client base, a Google presence, or a social following — paying thousands per year in first-visit commissions is money that could stay in your business.

-Read our full side-by-side breakdown at Treatwell vs DoTheBeauty, or start a free 7-day trial and build your booking site to see what the alternative looks like in practice.
+Read our full side-by-side breakdown at Treatwell vs DoTheBeauty, compare Treatwell and Fresha head-to-head in our Treatwell vs Fresha comparison, or start a free 7-day trial and build your booking site to see what the alternative looks like in practice.

 Stop paying 35% commission to Treatwell.